 Gretchen Rabinkin (Section 01)

-How to handle overenrollment: First priority to ARCH majors, then ARHA majors, then sophomores, first-years, juniors, seniors.
+How to handle overenrollment: First priority to ARCH majors, then ARHA majors.

-Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Creative problem solving, research on green building technologies and implementation of the concepts in their own designs, 3D modeling, sketching, and physical model making.
-Assessment is based on level of exploration, quality of craft, openness to feedback and willingness to pursue multiple iterations of their designs.
+Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Creative problem solving, research on independent topics as well as building technologies and implementation of the concepts in their own designs, 3D modeling, sketching, and physical model making.
+In addition, this advanced studio requires the intense and consistent self-motivation that allows for an independent thesis to be developed and realized.
+Assessment is based on level of exploration, quality of craft, incorporation of research, openness to feedback and willingness to pursue multiple design iterations.

 Tu 01:00 PM - 04:00 PM

 Th 01:00 PM - 04:00 PM